Environments#

 Isolation of dependencies - Environments isolate software and their dependencies from the rest of the software installed on your machine.
 This means you can have both Python 3.9 and Python 3.10 installed on your machine and use both versions without encountering issues.

 Reproducibility - By creating an environment for each project, you can ensure that your code runs consistently across different machines.
-Sharing the environment configuration allows others to replicate your setup, ensuring that they have the same package versions and dependencies.
+Lock your environment to ensure that it remains reproducible indefinitely, then share the environment configuration to allow others to replicate your setup.

 Ease of management - Conda provides tools to easily create, manage, and delete environments.
 You can quickly switch between environments, making it simple to manage multiple projects with different requirements.